Will Blockchain Revolutionize Healthcare? The Truth or A Hype

 While it is still possible (although difficult) to get consolidated patient data from across different healthcare organizations, combining the data that the users generate through their personal healthcare device – wearables – with the ones generated by healthcare organizations is not easy.

-Blockchain Healthcare makes it possible to consolidate users generated IoT data with their healthcare organization data in one place.
+Blockchain Healthcare or Healthcare Blockchain, the vital thing is that the combination of both makes it possible to consolidate users generated IoT data with their healthcare organization data in one place.

 6. Cost Effectiveness